 Short-Term & Temporary Disability in Arizona | Qualifications

 Many want to know what qualifies for short-term or temporary disability in Arizona.
-Often, they ask the question after it is too late.
+Often, they ask questions after it is too late.

-The most critical requirement is that you have coverage in force before suffering an accident or sickness preventing you from working and earning an income.
+The most critical requirement is that you have coverage in force before suffering an accident or sickness, which prevents you from working and earning an income.

 For the sake of simplicity, we define the problem into two categories.